T9Air/lang/README.md

 ## Introduction

 enlang is a coding language that is based on Python.
-It provides a simple and readable syntax aimed at making programming more accessible.
+It provides a simple and readable syntax aimed at making programming more accessible for begginers.

 ## Installation